remixlabs/wasicaml/README.md

 ## Functions

-A WebAssembly function takes four parameters:
+A WebAssembly function implementing an OCaml function takes four parameters:
  - `envptr`: a pointer to the stack location where the closure value is stored
  - `extra_args`: the number of further arguments on the stack (i.e. in total there are `extra_args+1` arguments)